-c. skills: an ability to critically analyse a diversity of primary sources (e.g. literary texts, archival maps, artworks); an ability to find, process, and critically reflect on secondary literature; the capacity to present analytical and critical arguments (orally and in written form).
-This can be shown through a transcript of records, or a relevant paper or thesis.
-3. Applicants with a bachelor's degree obtained at an institution outside the Advice OLC; Netherlands may be asked for additional methods to prove that they meet the approval FGV admission requirements.
-(9.38 sub b) 4.
-Applicants should demonstrate that they have a sufficient level of proficiency in Advice OLC; English by meeting at least one of the following standards, no more than two (2) approval FGV years before the start of the programme at the VU Amsterdam: (9.38 sub b) - (academic) IELTS: 7.0, with a minimum of 6.5 on each item; - TOEFL paper based test: 600, with a minimum of 55 on each component and 4.0 in TWE; - TOEFL internet based test: 100, with a minimum of 20-23 on each component.
-5. Applicants who: Advice OLC; - completed an English-taught secondary or higher education degree in Canada, approval FGV the United States, the United Kingdom, Ireland, New Zealand or Australia, or (9.38 sub b) - have earned a Bachelor's or Master's degree in an English-taught programme accredited by NVAO in the Netherlands, or - have earned a Bachelor's or Master's degree in an accredited English-taught programme in another member state of the European Union, or - have a Dutch VWO diploma, or - have obtained a Cambridge Certificate of Proficiency in English (CPE) or a Cambridge Certificate of Advanced English (CAE) with a score of A, B or C are exempted from the requirements referred to in paragraph 4.
+4. Applicants should demonstrate that they have a sufficient level of proficiency in English by meeting at least one of the following standards, no more than two (2) years before the start of the programme at the VU Amsterdam:

+- (academic) IELTS: 7.0, with a minimum of 6.5 on each item; - TOEFL paper based test: 600, with a minimum of 55 on each component and 4.0 in TWE; - TOEFL internet based test: 100, with a minimum of 20-23 on each component.

+5. Applicants who:

+- completed an English-taught secondary or higher education degree in Canada, the United States, the United Kingdom, Ireland, New Zealand or Australia, or - have earned a Bachelor's or Master's degree in an English-taught programme accredited by NVAO in the Netherlands, or - have earned a Bachelor's or Master's degree in an accredited English-taught programme in another member state of the European Union, or - have a Dutch VWO diploma, or - have obtained a Cambridge Certificate of Proficiency in English (CPE) or a Cambridge Certificate of Advanced English (CAE) with a score of A, B or C - have earned a VWO diploma or equivalent diploma in which English of a comparable level is required are exempted from the requirements referred to in paragraph 4.